 By using reach and apply injunctions, our attorney cuts off the debtor from the middle and communicates and corresponds with the third-party, thereby increasing your chances of getting paid.

-If you want an efficient and effective debt collection process call the experienced, aggressive and relentless collection attorneys at the Law Offices of Alan M. Cohen LLC at 508-763-6604 or email at [email protected].
+If you want an efficient and effective debt collection process call the experienced, aggressive and relentless collection attorneys at the Law Offices of Alan M. Cohen & Associates LLC at 508-763-6604 or email at [email protected].